grafana/plugin-tools/CONTRIBUTING.md

 - Barring special circumstances, maintainers will not review PRs until all checks pass.
 - One or more maintainers will use GitHub's review feature to review your PR.
 - If the maintainer asks for any changes, edit your changes, push, and ask for another review.
 Additional tags (such as `needs-tests`) will be added depending on the review.
 - If the maintainer decides to pass on your PR, they will thank you for the contribution and explain why they won't be accepting the changes.
-That's ok!
+That's okay!
 We still really appreciate you taking the time to do it, and we don't take that lightly. 💚
 - If your PR gets accepted, it will be marked as such, and merged into the `main` branch soon after.
 Your contribution will be distributed to the masses next time the maintainers [create a release](#create-a-release)

 ## Create A Release